spherity/ethr-revocation-registry/README.md

 Then you can generate the contract's types:

 ```
-npm run generate-types
+npm run types
 ```

-Everytime you change something at the contract you need to run a migration & generate the types anew if the interfaces changed.
+Everytime you change something at the contract and the interface changes you need to rerun the type generation.

 ### Test Suite